|

 Things you can do

 - Attend support groups in your area or visit them online.
-Your surgeon's office will help you here.
+Bring your friends and family to these meetings or even better to the free, informational seminars so they understand what you're going to be going through.
+Your surgeon's office staff will help you here.
 Surround yourself with people who share your situation.
 Ask questions and receive answers in a supportive environment.
 Form a network to share recipes and exercise tips.
 It's important for you to know that you are not alone.
 There are knowledgeable, friendly people available to support and help you.

 Back to top